 Take away the ‘forced’ element, and this is what we encourage at Flight Free UK.
 Not flying doesn’t mean we can't access excitement and adventure, or discover new cultures or breathtaking landscapes.
 It just requires a switch in mindset.
 Could you swap Bali for southern France?
 Jamaica for the Isles of Scilly?
 The treasures under our noses are easily missed if we’re constantly jetting off somewhere else.

 In order to make that shift, it helps to take some time out in order to re-imagine our world and re-learn what we want.
 That’s the idea behind our ‘year off’: a way to break a habit and discover what else is out there.
-And while we haven’t chosen coronavirus, we can choose not to fly, and when we do, a whole world of wonder is opened to us.
+And while we haven’t chosen coronavirus, we can choose not to fly, and when we do, a whole world is opened to us.

 Our must-have-everything-now society feeds into the jet set mindset, the 100mph life.
 Perhaps a positive of the lockdown is that we’ve been forced to have a break.
 Perhaps something of it will stick.

 In this difficult time, it's good to share the positives.
 What have you found positive about lockdown?

 ‘Consuming much less, spending much less money, driving much less, completing more projects’

 ‘I am happy reading.
 I am happy listening to music.
 I play my guitar.
 We now eat fresh bread.
 We don't need to be constantly doing things.’

 ‘Discovering so many walks near home that get me out into the countryside even though I live in a city.
 I can fit it into my everyday life without having to wait to travel.’

 ‘Identifying birds by their songs, bees by their markings & trees by their leaves.
 Observing a cygnet & two coots as they grow.’

 ‘Reconnecting with all the places walkable from my door, and all the species that call them home.’